 You are at increased risk of serotonin syndrome if:

-- You recently started taking or increased the dose of a medicine known to increase serotonin levels.
+- You recently started taking or increased the dose or have taken too much of a medicine known to increase serotonin levels.

 - You take more than one medicine known to increase serotonin levels.